Robert-96/rost/README.md

 from rost import build

-# base context used for all templates
+# A context that should be available all the time to all templates.
 context = {
     "title": "Rost Example"
 }

-# template specific context
-# keys - regex matching the template name
+# A list of "regex, context" pairs.
+Each context is either a dictionary or a
+# function that takes either no argument or or the current template as its sole
+# argument and returns a dictionary.
+The regex, if matched against a filename,
-# values - the context for the template or group of templates
+# will cause the context to be used.
-contexts = {
+contexts = [
-    "*.html": {}
-}
+    ("*.html", {}),
+]

 if __name__ == "__main__":